CydeWare/coin_counter_app_frontend/README.md

-# coin_counter_app_frontend
-A frontend app for counting coins from images!

----
 # Koin. — Frontend

 A minimal dark-themed web app for the Rupiah Coin Counter.
 Upload or capture a photo of Indonesian coins and instantly see how many there are and the total value.